bkimble/balpay/README.md

     var Balpay = require('balpay');
     var balpay = new Balpay
     var card = balpay.card(cc_num, exp_month, exp_year, cvv)

+  Returns: a promise containing the card that was created.

 ####  Debiting(charging) cards:

   After you have a card:

     var response = balpay.debit(card, amount, appears_as, description)

+  Returns: a promise containing the response of the charge.

 #### Testing